prenaux/niLang/README.md

 # Overview

-niLang a C++ library to abstract the OS: Window management, Input - Keyboard/Mouse/Gamepads, Filesystem, Threading, Socket, Http requests, Graphics & Audio.
-It includes an automated way to do introspection on C++ modules/interfaces/enums which is notably leveraged to automate interop with other languages, out of the box with niScript (a derivative of the squirrel scripting language) & the JVM.
+niLang is a C++ library engineered to abstract a variety of operating system functionalities, encompassing window management, input handling for keyboards, mice, and gamepads, filesystem operations, threading, socket communication, HTTP requests, 2D & 3D rendering, user interfaces, and audio processing.

+In addition, niLang incorporates an automated introspection system for C++ modules, interfaces, and enums, facilitating seamless interoperability with other programming languages.
+By default, niLang offers integration with niScript (a Squirrel scripting language derivative) and the Java Virtual Machine (JVM).

 # Setup the environment